teach-firstbyte/infrastructure-dashboard/README.md

 - `"Module not found" errors`
   - Run `npm install` to ensure all dependencies are present

+- `"CHECKIN_SECRET is not set"`
+  - The attendance check-in feature needs this variable in `.env.local`
+  - Generate one with `openssl rand -hex 32`, then restart the dev server

 **If you’re stuck:**
 - Check terminal output for error messages
 - Verify your environment variables